May you find the person you’re looking for in Interesting Times. Find him, her, or it alphabetically here.

 Archchancellor Mustrum Ridcully the Brown – Prominent leader of Unseen University.
 Sorta good at what he does – whatever that is.

-Dean – In Reaper Man, Lords and Ladies, Men at Arms, and Interesting Times, his precise office is not specified.
+Dean – In several novels, his precise office is not specified.
 Probably Dean of Pentacles.

 Bloody Stupid Johnson – Born, Bergholt Stuttley Johnson, but few remember those names.
 His works deserve an article all their own and may or may not ever get one.